Neon Underglow Laws

 New York Neon Underglow Lights Laws

-Cars use underglow, or neon lighting that is placed underneath the vehicle, primarily for aesthetic reasons.
+Neon or LED underglow is placed underneath vehicles primarily for aesthetic reasons.
 Some car enthusiasts install underglow to make their vehicle stand out and give it a unique and personalized look.

-Many states restrict the color or luminosity or neon lights attached to the car.
-Enthusiastic drivers can take things too far sometimes, so to ensure other drivers don’t get distracted by overly flashy vehicles there are laws to prevent various modifications.
+But, many states either made these underglow lights illegal, or they restrict their color or luminosity.
+Enthusiastic drivers can often take things too far, and to ensure other drivers don’t get distracted by overly flashy vehicles there are laws to prevent various modifications.

-For neon underglow most of these laws are found under “Unlawful vehicle modifications” and “Lighting requirements”.
+For neon underglow, most of these laws and regulations are found under “Unlawful vehicle modifications” and “Lighting requirements” in Vehicle Equipment laws.

 In the state of New York (NY), neon underglow lights are considered legal to use, but with a few very important restrictions.
-Below you will find the basic overview of underglow laws for New York.
+Let’s take a look at a basic overview of underglow laws for New York.

 Are neon underglow lights legal in New York?

 New York law permits any aftermarket lights as long as their color is white.
-NY’s vehicle equipment regulations state that lights not specifically required by law are legal to use, but they must be white and must not be rotating, flashing, oscillating or otherwise moving.
+NY’s vehicle equipment regulations state that lights not specifically required by law are legal to use.
+However, these must be white color, and must not be rotating, flashing, oscillating or otherwise moving.

 § 375 (41).
 Colored and flashing lights.